-Everyone wants to find the best deal, particularly when making a home purchase.
+Everyone wants to find the best deal, particularly when purchasing a home.
 After all, although the market has been softening, the median sales price for all Manhattan property types (condos, co-ops, and one-to-three family homes) was still about $1.2 million in the third quarter, according to the Real Estate Board of New York (REBNY).
 Likewise, Brooklyn properties’ median price was $808,000.
-This is a lot of money, and it is likely the most significant investment you will make during your lifetime.
+This is a lot of money and is likely the most significant investment you will make during your lifetime.

 However, it would help if you resisted the urge to make the process contentious.
 This is particularly true if you plan on making an offer, but there is a sure way you should conduct yourself, regardless.

 Remain mum on criticismsRemain mum on criticisms

 It is important to remember that this is not merely an investment to the sellers.
 The apartment likely contains many memories, making it a very personal and emotional matter.

 Some people think it is an excellent negotiating tactic to tear down the place by mentioning everything they do not like.
 The reality is that you have insulted the sellers and probably turned them off.
 In the event of multiple offers, they are more likely to accept the bid from people who appreciate their apartment, assuming you and the other party are close in price.

 You do not have to praise the property effusively, but we advise acting.
 This means keeping any criticisms you may have, particularly regarding personal details such as the decorating, to yourself when you are touring the place.
 Then, once you leave the apartment, you can have private conversations with your exclusive buyer’s agent, other decision-makers (e.g., spouse, significant other), and family/friends.
 Now, you can divulge your honest feelings.